CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 Translation tables have one row per target attribute and they must contain these seven columns:

  1. **rule_id** - Incremental unique integer identifier used for ordering target attributes in target table.
- 2. **targetAttribute** - The name of the target attribute to be created in the target table.
+ 2. **target_attribute** - The name of the target attribute to be created in the target table.
- 3. **targetAttributeType** - The data type of the target attribute.
+ 3. **target_attribute_type** - The data type of the target attribute.
- 4. **validationRules** - A semicolon separated list of validation rules needed to validate the source values before translating.
+ 4. **validation_rules** - A semicolon separated list of validation rules needed to validate the source values before translating.
- 5. **translationRules** - The translation rule to convert source values to target values.
+ 5. **translation_rules** - The translation rule to convert source values to target values.
  6. **description** - A text description of the translation taking place.
- 7. **descUpToDateWithRules** - A boolean describing whether the translation rules are up to date with the description.
+ 7. **desc_uptodate_with_rules** - A boolean describing whether the translation rules are up to date with the description.
 This allows non-technical users to propose translations using the description column.
 Once the described translation has been applied throughout the table this attribute should be set to TRUE.

 * Multiple validation rules can be seperated with a semi-colon.
 * Error codes, to be returned by the engine if validation rules return FALSE, should follow a vertical bar ('|') after the list of helper function parameters (e.g. notNull(sp1_per|-8888)).
 Validation error codes are always required and must be of the same type as the target attribute.
 Error codes can optionally be provided for translation functions too.
 If the translation helper function returns NULL following a processing error, the engine will return the user provided error code, or the default values of 'TRANSLATION_ERROR' for text types or -3333 for numeric types.